fortana-co/react-dropzone-uploader/README.md

 }
 ~~~

 Want to disable the file input?
-Just pass `null` for `FileInputComponent`.
+Just pass `null` for `InputComponent`.
 Don't need a submit button after files are uploaded?
 Pass `null` for `SubmitButtonComponent`, or simply omit the `onSubmit` prop.

 Don't want to upload files?
 Omit `getUploadParams`, and you'll have a dropzone that just calls `onChangeStatus` every time you add a file.
 This callback receives a `fileWithMeta` object and the file's `status`.
 If status is `'done'`, the file has been prepared and validated.
 Add it to an array of accepted files, or do whatever you want with it.
 And don't worry, `onChangeStatus` won't be called multiple times for the same status.